typedb/typedb-docs/02-clients/01-studio.md

 ---
 pageTitle: TypeDB Studio
-keywords: typedb, studio, studio quickstart
+keywords: typedb, client, studio
-longTailKeywords: typedb studio, typedb studio preferences, typedb studio connection, typedb studio get started
+longTailKeywords: typedb studio, typedb studio preferences, typedb studio connection
-summary: Brief intro and Quickstart guide for TypeDB Studio.
+summary: Brief intro for TypeDB Studio.
 toc: false
 ---

+# TypeDB Studio

-TypeDB Studio is an IDE specifically designed to work with [TypeQL](../11-query/00-overview.md) query language and TypeDB databases.
+TypeDB Studio is an IDE specifically designed to work with [TypeQL]() query language and TypeDB databases.

 It has unique set of functions and abilities to help with development using TypeDB: